ObsoleteAlbatross/Inchoate/README.md

 ## Story
 Ha, you wish!
 There is no real story.
 Just go save the princess or something...

-## Disclaimer?
-Place names from League of Legends was used because I am not creative.
-Please don't sue me.
-I also included some items which have references to other franchises.
-Once again, please don't sue me.
-Hopefully this is temporary, but an actual story board may be created in the design phase, or it may continue down this trajectory of randomness.

 ## User Stories
 To reduce redundancy:
 As a user, I want to be able to...